awsdocs/amazon-rds-user-guide/doc_source/mysql-kerberos.md

 +  You can't enable Kerberos authentication and IAM authentication at the same time\.
 Choose one authentication method or the other for your MySQL DB instance\.
 +  Don't modify the DB instance port after enabling the feature\.
 +  Don't use Kerberos authentication with read replicas\.
++ If you have auto minor version upgrade turned on for a MySQL DB instance that is using Kerberos authentication, you must turn off Kerberos authentication and then turn it back on after an automatic upgrade\.
+For more information about auto minor version upgrades, see [Automatic minor version upgrades for MySQL](USER_UpgradeDBInstance.MySQL.md#USER_UpgradeDBInstance.MySQL.Minor)\.
 +  To delete a DB instance with this feature enabled, first disable the feature\.
 To do this, use the `modify-db-instance` CLI command for the DB instance and specify `none` for the `--domain` parameter\.

    If you use the CLI or RDS API to delete a DB instance with this feature enabled, expect a delay\.